 2. Basis of Presentation

 The condensed consolidated financial statements have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-At December 31, 2011, the Company had $115.1 million, or 641 units, in backlog, all of which was current and expected to be shipped within the next twelve months.
-However, the timing of shipments is subject to change based on several variables (including customer payments and customer delivery schedules), some of which are beyond the Company’s control and can affect the Company’s quarterly revenue and backlog.
-Although the Company has made progress on direct material cost reduction efforts, the Company was behind schedule in reducing costs at the end of the third quarter of Fiscal 2012.
-In addition, the Company’s working capital requirements were higher than planned primarily as a result of increased inventories, accounts receivable and warranty reserves.
-Management believes that existing cash and cash equivalents are sufficient to meet the Company’s anticipated cash needs for working capital and capital expenditures for at least the next twelve months.
-Nevertheless, the Company may decide to raise additional capital in the near future.
-The Company could seek to raise such funds by selling additional securities to the public or to selected investors, or by obtaining additional debt financing.
-There is no assurance that the Company will be able to obtain additional funds on commercially favorable terms, or at all.
-If the Company raises additional funds by issuing additional equity or convertible debt securities, the fully diluted ownership percentages of existing stockholders will be reduced.
-In addition, any equity or debt securities that the Company would issue may have rights, preferences or privileges senior to those of the holders of its common stock.
-Should the Company be unable to execute its plans or obtain additional financing that might be needed, the Company may be unable to continue as a going concern.
-Therefore, there is substantial doubt as to the Company’s ability to continue as a going concern.
+At June 30, 2011, the Company had $115.3 million, or 695 units, in backlog, all of which was current and expected to be shipped within the next twelve months.
+However, the timing of shipments is subject to change based on several variables (including customer payments and customer delivery schedules), some of which are beyond the Companys control and can affect the Companys quarterly revenue and backlog.
+Although the Company has made progress on direct material cost reduction efforts, the Company was behind schedule in reducing costs at the end of the first quarter of Fiscal 2012.
+In addition, the Companys working capital requirements were higher than planned primarily as a result of increased inventories and reductions in accounts payable and accrued expenses.
+Management believes that existing cash and cash equivalents are sufficient to meet the Companys anticipated cash needs for working capital and capital expenditures for at least the next twelve months.
+However, if anticipated cash needs of the Company change, it is possible that the Company may decide to raise additional capital in the future.
+The Company could seek to raise such funds by selling additional securities to the public or to selected investors, or by obtaining debt financing.
+There is no assurance that the Company will be able to obtain additional funds on commercially favorable terms, or at all, especially given the state of worldwide capital markets.
+If the Company raises additional funds by issuing additional equity or convertible debt securities, the fully diluted ownership percentages of existing stockholders would be reduced.
+In addition, any equity or debt securities that it would issue may have rights, preferences or privileges senior to those of the holders of its common stock.
+Should the Company be unable to execute its plans or obtain additional financing that might be needed if the Companys cash needs change, the Company may be unable to continue as a going concern.
+Therefore, there is substantial doubt as to the Companys ability to continue as a going concern.
 The unaudited condensed consolidated financial statements do not include any adjustments that might result from the outcome of these uncertainties.

 The condensed consolidated financial statements include the accounts of the Company, Capstone Turbine Singapore Pte., Ltd., its wholly owned subsidiary that was formed in February 2011, and Capstone Turbine International, Inc., its wholly owned subsidiary that was formed in June 2004, after elimination of inter-company transactions.

-The Company has conducted a subsequent events review through the date the financial statements were issued, and has concluded that there were no subsequent events requiring adjustments or additional disclosures to the Company’s financial statements at December 31, 2011.
+The Company has conducted a subsequent events review through the date the financial statements were issued, and has concluded that there were no subsequent events requiring adjustments or additional disclosures to the Companys financial statements at June 30, 2011.